Think Outside of the Slide

 So how do you improve a presentation?

 There is the perception that by engaging a professional graphic designer requires a substantial budget, but it really depends on the scale of the job – please refer to other articles The Design Brief & Is Graphic Design Expensive?
-But when you consider the importance of some presentations and the potential value of a successful outcome the cost of a professional graphic designer is surely an investment.
+But when you consider the importance of some presentations and the potential value of a successful outcome the cost of a professional graphic designer is an investment.

 There are times when people want to include the finer details, such as figures, graphs and so on.
 But the simple workaround is to create a booklet/hand-out, which includes the contents of the presentation in more detail.
 They can be handed out to the audience before, during or after the presentation.

 Above are samples of slides I have created for a variety of presentations in the past.
 Hopefully these examples demonstrate how slides can be simplified while remaining relevant and effective.
-I’m more than happy to discuss these examples with anyone interested to know more.